bernardosulzbach/bernardosulzbach.github.io/_posts/2016-02-08-data-should-be-preserved.md

 They may live in a compressed file inside that old 512 GB HDD you hardly ever mount, but you have no reason to erase them.
 In fact, I think you should store them more safely than that, as there are several reasons to preserve them.
-Time flies, and as you see yourself aging you may want to remember how life were when you were younger.
-Not with just by one yellow picture.
-But by the texts you wrote, the code you developed, the art you made.
+Time flies, and as you see yourself aging you may want to remember how life was when you were younger.
+Not just by one yellowed picture.
+But by what you created.

 **What you produce in your limited lifetime is your legacy**.
 All of it.
 It tells about you.
 It describes you in different stages of your life and should be